danbev/learning-iot/fpga/README.md

 would work but there is something that is wrong.
 What I'm seeing at the moment is that both LEDs are on which is the same state as during a reset state.
 I'm currently looking into this.
+For context, this same board with the blinky example shipped worked fine, unfortunatly I read flashrom man page after erasing the board so I lost that image.
+I should have read the contents of it to a file as a backup instead :( I've added what I think is the original [blinky](https://github.com/OLIMEX/iCE40HX8K-EVB) and managed to flash using it but I'm still seeing the same behaviour, that it looks like the board is still in reset mode.

 _wip_